aithal-karan/protein-llm-evaluation-MiniEPGF/README.md

 - **ProLLaMA** generated **42.8% biophysically valid sequences**, compared to **22.1% for ProtGPT2**.
 - Mean predicted folding confidence (**pLDDT**) was higher for ProLLaMA (61.8) than ProtGPT2 (55.3).
 - Instruction-tuned training yielded **more stable and hydrophilic** sequences with tighter GRAVY and instability distributions.
-- The Mini-EPGF filter effectively distinguishes plausible protein-like generations using interpretable metrics.
+- The Mini-EPGF filter effectively distinguishes plausible protein like generations using interpretable metrics.

 ---